annchirackal/Insurance-Fraud-Detection---End-to-End-Project/README.md

   - Upload corresponding CSV files based on the selected option.
   - Display success messages and results clearly on the web interface.
   - Ensure seamless navigation between different functionalities of the app.
-- Data Handling:
-  - Implement functionality to manage and store uploaded data securely.
-  - Ensure that the system handles various file formats and maintains data integrity.

 - Model Management:
   - Provide feedback on the model’s performance after training and predictions.
   - Allow users to initiate model retraining with new data as needed.